By Somali K Chakrabarti

 The economic growth of a country is marked by an increase in availability of jobs.
-During phases of economic growth, people aspire for better work conditions and a work life balance.
-Additionally people are more open to accept the fact that productivity, driven by technology and well functioning markets, drives wealth more than the hours worked.
+During phases of economic growth, people aspire to have better work conditions and a work-life balance.
+Additionally, people are more open to accept the fact that productivity, driven by technology and well-functioning markets, drives wealth more than the hours worked.

 But when economic growth is slower, the churn at all levels particularly at senior management levels is reduced and so is the new intake.
 During periods of slow economic growth, those who are employed tend to work longer hours and flexible work schedules are generally uncommon.
 Due to lack of fresh perspectives that new employees may bring in, the existing mindset gets entrenched and prevailing organization culture becomes harder to change.